maevadevs/Learn-SQL-Server/readme.md

 # SQL Server References

-This is a reference for SQL Server from the [SQL Server Tutorial](https://www.sqlservertutorial.net/).
+This is a sumary of references for SQL Server from the [SQL Server Tutorial](https://www.sqlservertutorial.net/).

 SQL commands are mainly categorized into 5 categories: